OpenMOOC/documentation/README.rst

 License
 =======

-OpenMooc is licensed under `Apache 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_
+OpenMooc is licensed under the terms of `Apache 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_

-OpenMooc is an open source platform that integrated some others open source components:
-* SimpleSAMLphp  is licensed under the `CC-GNU LGPL version 2.1 <http://creativecommons.org/licenses/LGPL/2.1/>`_.
-* userregistration (based on selfregister) is licensed under `Apache 2.0 <http://www.apache.org/licenses/LICENSE-2.0.html>`_.
-* Askbot is licensed under `GPL <http://www.gnu.org/copyleft/gpl.html>`_.
-* And others: Apache, Postgres, Mysql, MongoDB, Rabitmq, Django, Jquery, Boootstrap, Backbone.js

-Some images used on OpenMooc were provided by `Ana Isabel Rey Botello <https://github.com/anarey>`_
+The main header image used on OpenMooc platform and blog was created by `Ana Isabel Rey Botello <https://github.com/anarey>`_